Plants for gardens with acid soil

 8 - Rhododendron ‘Penheale Blue’

-1 - Enkianthus campanulatus is a deciduous shrub with small leaves which turn bright red, orange and yellow in autumn.
-In late spring, it has clusters of small cream, or reddish bell-shaped flowers.
+1 - Enkianthus campanulatus is a deciduous shrub with small leaves that turn bright red, orange and yellow in autumn.
+In late spring, it has clusters of small cream or reddish bell-shaped flowers.

-3 - Pieris japonica ‘Debutante’ an evergreen shrub with dark pink flower buds through winter, opening in spring as upright, pale pink-white sprays of urn-shaped flowers.
+3 - Pieris japonica ‘Debutante’ is an evergreen shrub with dark pink flower buds through winter, which open in spring as upright, pale pink-white sprays of urn-shaped flowers.

-4 - Calluna vulgaris ‘Kerstin’ is an acid-loving heather with mauve flowers in late summer into autumn.
+4 - Calluna vulgaris ‘Kerstin’ is an acid-loving heather that makes a colourful evergreen groundcover, with mauve flowers from late summer into autumn.

-5 - Glandora prostrata ‘Grace Ward’ an evergreen creeping shrub with abundant vivid blue star-shaped flowers in late spring and summer.
+5 - Glandora prostrata ‘Grace Ward’ is an evergreen creeping shrub with abundant, vivid blue, star-shaped flowers in late spring and summer.

 6 - Erica carnea ‘March Seedling’ is a heather with pink flowers in spring.
-It is not so acid-dependent but complements the Calluna flowering season.
+It is not so acid-dependent but complements the flowering season of the Calluna.

-8 - Rhododendron ‘Penheale Blue’ is an evergreen shrub which has clusters of broadly funnelled pale-centred violet-blue flowers in late spring.
+8 - Rhododendron ‘Penheale Blue’ is an evergreen shrub with clusters of tubular, pale-centred violet-blue flowers in late spring.

 About acidic or ericaceous soil

 Acidic soils can be found all over the country in pockets, but are more generally found in south-western England, Wales and Scotland.
 The low pH is caused by the underlying bedrock.
-It is easy to check your soil's pH using a kit bought from a garden centre but can often be judged by the plants which already thrive in the soil near you.
+It is easy to check your soil’s pH using a kit bought from a garden centre, but you can often get a good indication from the plants that already thrive in the soil near you.

 The challenge of growing on acidic soils

-Strongly acidic soil can make it hard for some mineral nutrients to be taken up by plant roots – meaning they can’t grow and develop well.
-However if your plants have adapted to naturally thrive in those conditions, they will grow much better.
+Strongly acidic soil can make it hard for some mineral nutrients to be taken up by plant roots, meaning the plants can’t grow and develop well.
+However, if your plants have adapted to naturally thrive in those conditions, they will grow much better.

 Why choose a sustainable planting combination